 It took a while to find the marriage for John Campbell and Mary McDonald.
 These are very common names.

 John Campbell married Mary McDonald on 14 May 1857 in the district of Anderston in the burgh of Glasgow.
 John was 19 and Mary was 24.
 Next to this entry is a notation in the left hand margin.
 It is difficult to read and in part reads “Divorce See Royal … (1875)… 23 July 1875.”

-There was no Register of Corrected Entries available for this registration so I emailed ScotlandsPeople and they were able to help me.
-They also provided some contact information for some Scottish government departments who may be able to help me find out more.
+There was no Register of Corrected Entries available on the website for this registration so I emailed ScotlandsPeople and they were able to help me.
+They also provided contact information for some Scottish government departments who may be able to help me find out more.
 I was not able to get any information about how to obtain the actual divorce file from anyone.

 I then went on a search for information on divorce in Scotland.
 There was not a lot to be found.
 The National Archives of Scotland had a research guide on divorce.
 It was not helpful and there was very little relating to the time period I was researching.

 I have a copy of “Tracing your Scottish Ancestry” by Kathleen B. Cory and “In Search of Scottish Ancestry” by Gerald Hamilton-Edwards and neither of these publications helped me with my research.

 Finally I sent an email to the National Archives of Scotland.
 The reply was that they had checked their indexes and did not find anything relating to the case.
 This was getting to be a very frustrating process.

 There was a light at the end of the tunnel though as I was about to go to Salt Lake City.
 In the Family History Library I found the “General Minute-Book of the Court of Session.”
 These are available on microfilm.
 The library does not have a complete set of the General Minute Books.